josdem/hugo/content/techtalk/android/retrofit.md

 In this example we are going to use a Jugoterapia API to get juice categories: http://jugoterapia.josdem.io/jugoterapia-server/beverage/categories

-This is the Json output
+This is the JSON output

 ```json
 [